These lawyer-drafted photography contracts and expert business tips will help keep your company safe and successful for years to come!

-Photography contracts are a must-have if you want to avoid misunderstandings and mishaps.
+Photography contracts are a literal must-have

-Rachel regularly hears stories from photographers devastated by a legal settlement that was not in their favor—all because they didn’t have a legally-binding, lawyer-approved photography contract.
+Rachel regularly hears stories from photographers who have been devastated by a legal settlement that was not in their favor—all because they didn’t have a legally-binding, lawyer-approved photography contract.

-- Commercial Contract
+- Portraiture Contract

 - Second Shooter Agreement